AlibabaCloudDocs/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Configuration overview.md

 4. Configure the local gateway

     You need to load the VPN Gateway configurations to the local gateway device.
-For more information, see [Local CPE configurations](../reseller.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a USG series Next-Generation Firewall device (Huawei).md#).
+For more information, see [Local CPE configurations](/intl.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Load the IPsec-VPN configuration to a Huawei firewall device.md).

 5. Configure the VPN Gateway route

     You need to configure a route in the VPN Gateway and publish it to the VPC route table.
-For more information, see [VPN Gateway route overview](../reseller.en-US/User Guide/Manage a VPN Gateway/Configure routes of a VPN Gateway/VPN Gateway route overview.md#).
+For more information, see [VPN Gateway route overview](/intl.en-US/User Guide/Manage a VPN Gateway/Configure routes of a VPN Gateway/VPN Gateway route overview.md).

 6. Test the connection

     Log on to an ECS instance \(without a public IP address\) in the connected VPC. ping the private IP address of a server in the on-premises data center to check whether the connection is established.

-For more information, see [Establish a connection between a VPC and an on-premises data center](../reseller.en-US/IPsec-VPN Quick Start/Establish a connection between a VPC and an on-premises data center.md#).
+For more information, see [t13351.md\#](/intl.en-US/IPsec-VPN Quick Start/Connect on-premises data centers to VPC networks.md).